Brian Rose (racing driver)

-Brian Christopher Rose (born October 19, 1979) is a former American stock car racing driver.
+Brian Christopher Rose (born October 19, 1979) is an American former stock car racing driver.

 Racing career

 Rose began his NASCAR career in 2001 in the NASCAR Craftsman Truck Series.
-He ran 15 races for Rick Ware in the No. 51, scoring a best finish of 12th.
+He ran fifteen races for Rick Ware in the No. 51, scoring a best finish of twelfth.

 In 2002, Rose went in a new direction, joining Bobby Hamilton Racing.
 Driving the No. 4, he scored a career best finish of 3rd in the season opener at Daytona International Speedway.
 However Rose was released later in the season.
 He raced for Billy Ballew Motorsports and Rick Ware Racing to finish off the season.
-He finished the season racing 21 races, with 1 top five, 5 top tens, finishing 22nd in points.
+He finished the season racing 21 races, with one top-five, five top-tens, finishing 22nd in points.

-In 2003 he raced in two races before being suspended by NASCAR for failing to take a drug test; this followed an arrest that included charges for possession of marijuana and a handgun.
+In 2003, Rose raced in two races before being suspended by NASCAR for failing to take a drug test; this followed an arrest that included charges for possession of marijuana and a handgun.

 In 2010, NASCAR lifted the indefinite suspension, and Rose tried to make his first race at Nashville Superspeedway, but failed to qualify.
 However, the following race, he made the race at Kansas Speedway, but was caught up in a crash to end his day; he has not competed in NASCAR since 2010.

 Legal troubles

 On June 27, 2014, Rose was indicted on charges of running a Ponzi scheme involving an allegedly fraudulent coal mining operation starting in 2011.
-In 2016, Rose was sentenced to prison for 9 years.
+In 2016, Rose was sentenced to prison for nine years.